Brix dosage

 Description

-Brix measurement is a standard test for measuring the soluble solids content, primarily sugars, in food and plant products.
-Expressed in degrees Brix (°Bx), this measurement reflects the concentration of dissolved solids such as sucrose, glucose, fructose, and other soluble compounds (organic acids, mineral salts, amino acids).
+Brix analysis is a reference test for measuring the soluble solids content, primarily composed of sugars, in food and plant products.
+Expressed in degrees Brix (°Bx), this measurement reflects the concentration of dissolved solids such as sucrose, glucose, fructose, as well as other soluble compounds (organic acids, mineral salts, amino acids).

-Performed by refractometry , the Brix measurement is an essential quality criterion for food, nutraceutical and animal nutrition manufacturers.
-It allows the maturity, concentration and standardization of products to be assessed, from raw material to finished product.
+Performed using refractometry , Brix analysis is an essential quality criterion for food, nutraceutical, and animal nutrition manufacturers.
+It allows for the evaluation of the maturity, concentration, and standardization of products, from raw materials to finished products.

-One degree Brix corresponds to 1 gram of sucrose dissolved in 100 grams of solution.
-The higher the degree Brix, the greater the concentration of sugars and soluble matter.
+One Brix degree corresponds to 1 gram of sucrose dissolved in 100 grams of solution.
+The higher the Brix degree, the greater the concentration of sugars and soluble matter.

 - Juices and drinks : to control sugar content and standardize formulations.